Klaus F. Müller: Dental implantology

 In 1976 he became a member of the first German Academy of Implantology (DAIOS) in Bremen and cofounder of the Society of European Implantology in Hamburg.

 In 1978 and 1980 he published the then acclaimed first German manuals on all methods of oral implantology (at that time against resistance of the universities).

-Klaus F. Müller produced numerous instructional films on various implant systems and their prosthetic restoration from 1976-1982, to increase his scientific reputation as a practitioner dentist.
+Klaus F. Müller produced numerous instructional films on various implant systems and their prosthetic restoration from 1976 to 1982, to increase his scientific reputation as a practitioner dentist.

 He showed the films at international conferences for implantology.
 The partial underlay of the films with music and in some parts the bloody surgical representation was initially highly debated as it was a noventum for that time.
 In the early years, it was hence seen as a violation of medical ethical principles.

 In the transition from the elaborate narrow-film technology (Super 8, Super 16) to the video presentation (VHS, U-matic), Klaus F. Müller was a pioneer in this field.
 Cutting, sound recording, camera tracking and lighting has become easier with smaller, lighter devices.
 In addition to further training courses, contributed in particular the boost in innovation and the associated focus on moving images significantly to the spread of new dental implantological techniques in Europe.